The Astounding, Years-Long Corruption Involving Comey and Mueller

 Then we have Russian lies that are disseminated to the American people that Hillary paid for, even by the CIA director Brennan.

-And then we have those same Hillary paid for Russian lies put together by a foreign national.
+And then we have those same Hillary paid-for Russian lies put together by a foreign national.

-I thought it was wrong when foreigners got involved in our electoral process, but apparently, if you're Hillary and it's your campaign and it's a foreign national that's using Russian sources, I guess that's all okay.
+I thought it was wrong when foreigners got involved in our electoral process, but apparently if you're Hillary and it's your campaign and it's a foreign national that's using Russian sources, I guess that's all okay.

 We've got the evidence of him conspiring and colluding to get that information.

-Uh we don't have such evidence in the Trump case after nearly two years.
+We don't have such evidence in the Trump case after nearly two years.

 And I'm thinking there's something really wrong with our system that it's working this way.

-And look, I know it took a lot of digging on your part, but I'm guessing not as much as I think you found this information in public records, Peter.
+And look, I know it took a lot of digging on your part, but I'm guessing not as much as I think.

 No, you're exactly right, Sean.